tc39/proposal-ses/README.md

 direct-eval.
 We need to do something about this, but it is not yet clear what.

+The standard `Date` constructor reveals the current time either
+  * when called as a constructor with no arguments, or
+  * when called as a function (regardless of the arguments)

+Above we propose to censor the current time by having the proto-Date constructor throw a `TypeError` in those cases.
+Would another error type be more appropriate?
+Instead of throwing an Error, should `new Date()` produce an invalid date, equivalent to that produced by `new Date(NaN)`?
+If so, calling the `Date` constructor as a function should produce the corresponding string `"Invalid Date"`.
+If we go in this direction, conceivably we could even have `Date.now()` return `NaN`.
+The advantage of removing `Date.now` instead is to support the feature-testing style practiced by ECMAScript programmers.

 Of course, there is the perpetual bikeshedding of names.
 We are not attached to the names we present here.